 New Claims and Stayed Claims

 The new practice direction distinguishes between two categories of tenant eviction claims.
 Claims commenced and suspended before 22.08.20 are stayed claims.
 Claims commenced after 22.08.20 are new claims.

 Reactivating a Claim

 The “re-activation notice” must confirm how the party serving the notice wishes to proceed.
 Where it is the landlord serving the “re-activation notice” he or she must inform the court what knowledge he or she has of the effect of the Coronavirus pandemic on the tenant and their dependants.

-A party must serve an up-to-date rent account with the “re-activation notice” where the tenant eviction claim is based on rent arrears.
+A party must serve an up-to-date rent account with the “re-activation notice” where the property eviction claim is based on rent arrears.
 The rent account must go back 2 years.

-Any trial date that was set before 27.03.20 is cancelled and the case suspended unless one party serves a “re-activation notice and a rent account if relevant, not less than 42 days before the hearing date.
+Any trial date that was set before 27.03.20 is canceled and the case suspended unless one party serves a “re-activation notice and a rent account if relevant, not less than 42 days before the hearing date.